Sharp phase transition for Gaussian percolation in all dimensions: Interpolation scheme

 \begin{remark} We now discuss the definition of admissible events $A$ for which the comparison \eqref{eq:comparison} holds.
-First notice that Steps 1, 2 and 4 relied on the fact that $A$ is a connection event, but the precise geometry of $S_1$, $S_2$ and $D$ has only been used to obtain the inequality \eqref{eq:bound_F_2} in Step 1 -- roughly speaking, we simply used the fact that $\partial S_1$ has a ``uniformly flat curvature''.
+First notice that Steps 1, 2 and 4 relied on the fact that $A$ is a connection event, but the precise geometry of $S_1$, $S_2$ and $D$ has only been used to obtain the inequality \eqref{eq:bound_F_2} in Step 1 -- we simply used the fact that $\partial S_1$ can be localy covered at any scale $N$ by $O(N^{d-1})$ unit balls, which can be seen as a sort of ``uniformly flat curvature'' property.
 If we assume the stronger inequality $\beta>d+\tfrac12$, then the above proof of \eqref{eq:comparison} works for arbitrary connection events $A=\{\lr{D}{}{S_1}{S_2^{\mathsf{c}}}\}$, regardless of the geometry of $S_1$, $S_2$ and $D$.
 Indeed, it suffices to choose $\gamma>\tilde{\gamma}>d+1$ and redefine the event $F$ in Step 1 to be $F=\{\pazocal{I}_{n+\frac12}\cap B_{4N}(x_j)=\emptyset\}$, in which case we have $\P[F]\geq e^{-cN^d}$ instead of \eqref{eq:bound_F}, and the proof of Lemma~\ref{lem:conv_bound} still works as $\tilde{\gamma}-1>d$.
 Actually, if one combines this with the modified definition of good event proposed in Remark~\ref{rmk:beta>d-1/2} above, one might even be able to prove \eqref{eq:comparison} for arbitrary connection events $A$ under our original assumption $\beta>d$.
 Since in this case the geometry of the connection event $A$ does not matter, it seems natural to expect that \eqref{eq:comparison} holds for every increasing event $A$, which would imply the stochastic domination $\pazocal{E}^{\varepsilon,\delta}_{N}(\ell-s)\prec\pazocal{E}(\ell)\prec\pazocal{E}^{\varepsilon,\delta}_{N}(\ell+s)$.
 However, it is not clear how one could adapt the above proof for increasing events.
 In fact, if $A$ was an arbitrary increasing event, Step 4 could be adapted -- possibly under a stronger assumption on $\beta$ -- by simply constructing $h$ to be uniformly positive on the whole ball $B_{2N}(x_{j'})$ instead of a linear path.
 In Step 2 though, we strongly used the fact that $A$ is a connection event in order to reduce the scale of pivotality by conditioning on one cluster and making surgeries in the complement of its $2N$-neighborhood. \end{remark}

 \paragraph{Acknowledgements.} We would like to thank Hugo Duminil-Copin and Alejandro Rivera for inspiring discussions in the course of this project.
 We are also grateful to Stephen Muirhead and Pierre-Fran\c{c}ois Rodriguez for their valuable comments on an earlier draft of this paper.
 This research was supported by the Swiss National Science Foundation and the NCCR SwissMAP.